stephenhodgkiss/extract-translation-text-from-php-js/README.md

 1. The process

+Start with an empty translation file called for example 'local/en.inc.php'

 To make the development process easier, whenever a piece of text needs an associated translated version, wrap the text in a function call.

 This avoids having to think about translations and translation files until you are done with writing code using the base language first e.g. English